 This trail is a lot of fun.
 The scenery changes dramatically beginning at the Trail of the Cedars, follows a beautiful stream and ends at the gorgeous lake.

-Trail of the Cedars is one of the easiest hikes in Glacier National Park.
+Trail of the Cedars is one of the best, easy hikes in Glacier National Park.
 Coming in at just 0.9 miles, it’s a flat trail that weaves through incredible trees along a boardwalk and dirt path.

 One of the highlights from this portion of the trail is an incredibly vibrant stream with brightly colored green moss and alpine blue water.
 I’ve never seen anything like it before!